koscm10/Ansible-mc-series/02-Configuring managed nodes/Managed-nodes_configuration.md

 - Test connectivity by providing a -k option to be prompted to enter the SSH password.

       $ ansible all -m ping -k
+  "-k" prompts you to enter an ssh password

 - By default, Ansible tries to connect to the nodes as a remote user with the same name as your current system user, using its corresponding SSH keypair.